matletix/PLDSmart/back-end/docbox/content/example.md

 ```

 ### Add to the database the Grand Lyon data
 This endpoint requests the Grand Lyon API to get information about the cultural centers of interest, and stores them into the database.
+Sends back status code 200 in case everything is OK, or status code 500 if an error occurs on the server.

 ```endpoint
 POST http://localhost:8080/api/grandLyonDataAddFeatures